June 7, 2023

 4. Lian Li O11D Mini

-Lian Li O11D Mini Innovation Award
+MPI_Lian Li O11D Mini

 Lian Li‘s O11D Mini is one of the best cases we’ve had in the office when it comes to versatility and usability features.
 The O11D Mini is a compact design that gives consumers a plethora of options when it comes to build configurations.
 This case has two tempered glass panels which give you a wide window into your system, allowing you to showcase your components in all their glory.

 The O11D Mini also has a huge amount of support for custom liquid cooling, including a modular pump stand which can be installed in a variety of ways for different types of loops.
-This case is ideal for consumers that want a smaller and compact design, that allows them to experiment with a myriad of component configurations to build a bespoke system.

 Key Specs